Baking Soda vs Baking Powder

 Naturally acidic ingredients that react with baking soda include:

-Honey, lemon juice, buttermilk, yogurt, vinegar, cream of tartar, molasses, coffee, some fruit, natural cocoa powder (not dutch-processed), etc.
+Honey, lemon juice, buttermilk, plain yogurt, vinegar, cream of tartar, molasses, coffee, some fruit, natural cocoa powder (not dutch-processed), etc.

 Acidic food that reacts with baking soda